Requesting an Amendment to Your Medical Record

 How do I request that UW Health change my gender designation in my electronic health record?

 Print and complete the Patient Request for Gender Designation - Legal Gender Change form (pdf).
-Mail or fax the completed form to the address/fax number listed above.
+Mail or fax the completed form to:

 Please call (608) 662-0821 between 8am and 4:30pm, Monday through Friday.